lilliCao/mouse-controller/README.md

   #TODO Uncomment the following line to control mouse movement with pyautogui
   #mouse_controller.move(gaze[0][0], gaze[0][1])
   ```
+  * The intermediate results can be stored if the '--output_path' is given.

 ## Benchmarks
 *TODO:* Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
 Your benchmarks can include: model loading time, input/output processing time, model inference time etc.